Perris–South station

-Perris–South is a train station in Perris, California, United States, near Menifee, that opened on June 6, 2016, along with the Perris Valley Line extension of the Metrolink commuter rail system.
+Perris–South station (also known as South Perris station) is a train station in Perris, California, United States, near Menifee, that opened on June 6, 2016, along with the 91/Perris Valley Line extension of the Metrolink commuter rail system.
 The station consists of a single track with a side platform.

 The station contains six bus docks which were previously served by the Riverside Transit Agency, but service was later eliminated with the agency focusing on serving the Perris–Downtown station instead.

+In April, 2023, $15.5 million in funding was allocated by the state following a joint application between Metrolink and the Riverside County Transportation Committee (RCTC) for a double-track project along Metrolink’s 91/Perris Valley Line between the cities of Moreno Valley and Perris, which will include this station.
+The project is estimated to be completed by late 2025.